 A historic theological shift in evangelical Protestantism began in earnest in the 1980s, transforming the main elements of evangelicalism from relatively apolitical stances to a growing and maturing political orientation.
 Before this shift, many evangelicals were disinclined to political action and held that in the end times true Christians will be "raptured" into the clouds, and Jesus will return to defeat the forces of Satan.
 Many evangelicals thought that the end times were here, with the founding of the state of Israel in 1948 as a sign.
 These evangelicals are called "premillennialists" and believe Jesus will return before the world had become perfectly Christian.

 Their view of the end times was challenged by the "post-millenialist" Christian Reconstructionists, who argue that Jesus could not return until the world had become perfectly Christian and the faithful had ruled for 1,000 years.
 This had significant implications for evangelicals' engagement in worldly affairs, actually requiring it in order to build nations based on biblical principles or even biblical laws.
-Authors in this movement outlined what Christian or biblical governance should look like.
-Their theology influenced the broader evangelical world and made possible the evangelically oriented Christian Right as we have known it since the 1980s.
+Authors in this movement outlined what Christian or biblical governance should look like.66 Their theology influenced the broader evangelical world and made possible the evangelically oriented Christian Right as we have known it since the 1980s.

-This shift has happened most dramatically among Pentecostal and Charismatic Christians influenced by a movement called the New Apostolic Reformation (NAR), which is animated by the vision of taking "dominion" over the major institutions of society.
-The Seven Mountains theology advocates for Christians to conquer the cultural "mountains" of family, religion, education, media, entertainment, business, and government.
+This shift has happened most dramatically among Pentecostal and Charismatic Christians influenced by a movement called the New Apostolic Reformation (NAR),67 which is animated by the vision of taking "dominion" over the major institutions of society.68 The Seven Mountains theology advocates for Christians to conquer the cultural "mountains" of family, religion, education, media, entertainment, business, and government.69

 While this effort has gone on, largely in plain sight, many Americans continue to resist the idea that a theocratic movement could take hold in the United States, let alone succeed.
-This denialism is part of a wider denial about the strength and resiliency of the Christian Right itself.
-This is starting to change, evident in the mass mobilizations against the Trump administration and popular fascination with the television show The Handmaid's Tale, a dystopian story based on Margaret Atwood's 1985 novel about a theocratic regime taking power in the United States.
+This denialism is part of a wider denial about the strength and resiliency of the Christian Right itself.70 This is starting to change, evident in the mass mobilizations against the Trump administration and popular fascination with the television show The Handmaid's Tale, a dystopian story based on Margaret Atwood's 1985 novel about a theocratic regime taking power in the United States.
 Activists across the United States and around the world are donning handmaids' garb at protests to draw comparison to the theocratic regime in the fictional story and our current reality.

-Build Enduring Infrastructure at the State and National Levels institutions-media, education, think tanks, policy shops, political units, and most importantly, dynamic "parachurch" organizations operating outside of traditional denominations.
+Build Enduring Infrastructure at the State and National Levels

+For the Christian Right, scaling up involves building a mass base operating within the context of a growing network of organizations and institutions-media, education, think tanks, policy shops, political units, and most importantly, dynamic "parachurch" organizations operating outside of traditional denominations.
 Their think tanks and policy shops in Washington, D.C. and in state capitals have created career paths in both directions, from national to state government and back.
 They provide places for politicians to land after being in office and places from which others can launch political careers, including a network of Family Policy Councils affiliated with Focus on the Family and the Family Research Council.